 - File a claim with their state’s uninsured employers’ fund

 Lawsuits can take months, even years, to complete, so an employee who goes this route may end up paying their medical bills out of pocket for a long time.
-Plus, they may have to prove the employer did something wrong in order to win the case.
-On the other hand, the payout can be greater than a workers’ comp claim because the judgment can include money for pain and suffering and punitive damages.
+Plus, they may have to prove the employer did something wrong to win the case.
+Meanwhile, the payout may be greater than the one from workers’ comp because the judgment can include money for pain and suffering and punitive damages.

-Filing a claim with your state usually gets money in your hand faster, but it limits how much you can receive in the same way workers’ compensation insurance does.
+Filing a claim with your state’s uninsured employers’ fund usually gets money in your hand faster, but it limits how much you can receive in the same way workers’ compensation insurance does.
 Moreover, not every state has an uninsured employers’ fund, so you may want to check with your state workers’ comp board.